cdrischler/cdrischler.github.io/_pages/research.md

 My research program is built on three interconnected themes:

-1. **Nuclear matter and neutron stars:** I derive microscopic constraints on the nuclear matter equation of state (EOS) and investigate their implications for the structure and evolution of neutron stars.
+1. **Nuclear matter and neutron stars:** I derive microscopic constraints on the nuclear equation of state (EOS) and investigate their implications for the structure and evolution of neutron stars.
 2. **Chiral effective field theory and many-body methods:** I develop advanced many-body methods and apply chiral effective field theory (EFT) to connect the microscopic properties of nuclear matter to quantum chromodynamics (QCD).
-3. **Bayesian uncertainty quantification and fast emulators:** I develop Bayesian statistical methods and fast, accurate emulators to quantify theoretical uncertainties and enable robust comparisons among nuclear theory, laboratory experiments, and multimessenger observations.
+3. **Bayesian uncertainty quantification and fast emulators:** I develop Bayesian statistical methods and fast, accurate emulators to quantify theoretical uncertainties and enable robust comparisons between nuclear theory, laboratory experiments, and multimessenger observations.

 ## Open questions